Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/ApiCop/ApiCopManager.md

 ### AddListener(IApiCopListener listener)

-Adds the ApiCop listener which will receive all ApiCop information.This method does not check whether the listener is already added to the list of registered listeners.
+Adds the ApiCop listener which will receive all ApiCop information.
+This method does not check whether the listener is already added to the list of registered listeners.

 #### Parameters